salvir1/COVID-19-outbreak-data-analysis/README.md

 The chart of case rates shows a shared baseline among groups that weren't experiencing an outbreak.
 (Note that although the baseline wasn't uniform and rose a bit over the summer, there was little change in the death rate over that same time period.
 Much of the increase in case rate might be attributable to the vastly expanded testing availability that occurred during that period and allowed for more cases to be diagnosed).
 The successive outbreaks emerged quickly and rose steeply.
 The implicit message in the sharpness of the outbreak curves is that time is critical to contain an emerging outbreak.

-The curve becomes even more steep if we look at new actice infections, and not just those that were confirmed with a diagnosis.
-One recent study estimated as many as 3 to 20 more people may have been infected than those who were confirmed positive with a COVID test ([Wu](https://www.nature.com/articles/s41467-020-18272-4)).
+The curve becomes even more steep if we look at new active infections, and not just those that were confirmed with a diagnosis.
+Numerous studies point to many times more people being infected than diagnosed.
+One recent meta-analysis estimated 3-20 actual infections for every confirmed positive COVID diagnosis ([Wu](https://www.nature.com/articles/s41467-020-18272-4)).

 There are many reasons why cases may go undiagnosed with a positive test.
 Some people infected with COVID are asymptomatic and do not know to get tested.
 A recent meta-analysis found that 17% of COVID-19 cases are asymptomatic ([Byambasuren](https://jammi.utpjournals.press/doi/abs/10.3138/jammi-2020-0030)).
-Others may develop symptoms but may not get tested.
+Many others may develop symptoms but may not get tested.
 And there's false negatives from testing.

 We can use a conservative estimate of 2.5 infections for every diagnosis to get a picture of just how steep the actual infections curve looks.
 The green trendlines below show an estimate of new active infections for the states of Montana and Utah superimposed on graphs of diagnosed case rates.